We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 What is Squarespace?

-You get started with Squarespace by picking a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.
+You get started with Squarespace by choosing a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.

 For example, you can click on some text and apply a new font; click on a background and change its colour; and so on (the screenshot below gives you an idea of how this works).